oschwengers/asap/README.md

 At its core it's a command line tool creating standard bioinformatics file formats as well as sophisticated HTML5 documents.
-Its main purpose is the automatic processing of NGS data of multiple closely related isolates, thus transforming raw reads into assembled and annotated genomes and finally getting as much information on every single bacterial genome as possible.
+Its main purpose is the automatic processing of NGS data of multiple closely related isolates, thus transforming raw reads into assembled and annotated genomes and finally gathering as much information on every single bacterial genome as possible.
 Per-isolate analyses are finally complemented by first comparative insights.
 Therefore, the pipeline incorporates many best-in-class open source bioinformatics tools and